About Peter & Karen

 All of this is less than a stone's throw from where Peter was raised in Little Newcastle, and where he first enjoyed success training point-to-pointers.

 Since he started training at the top grade in 1995, his horses have been regular visitors to winner's enclosures on all the famous racecourses in the land - most of them, of course, a long distance drive from deepest Pembrokeshire.
-Peter and his team clock up thousands of miles every year from Perth to Exeter via Folkestone and Aintree!
+Peter and his team clock up thousands of miles every year from Perth to Exeter via Aintree!